Current Research

 How do gases diffuse through water on a molecular level?

 In collaboration with several colleagues, we are working to better understand what processes give rise to new experimentally observed differences in solubility and diffusivity among isotopes of noble gases.
 For example in our 2019 paper, we found that the heavy isotopes of Ar, Kr, and Xe are slightly more soluble than the light isotopes, with curious patterns of isotopic mass dependence and temperature dependence.
 We have been running molecular dynamics (MD) simulations using LAMMPS to look at how individual noble gas atoms collide with and travel around water molecules under various conditions.
 By examining the trajectories (and instantaneous velocities) of noble gas isotopes of varying mass at very small scales in space and time, and using a framework originally developed for vapor pressure isotope effects to understand these solubility effects, we can compare simulated isotopic solubility differences to measurements.
-The results have been encouraging, suggesting that classical MD simulations can resolve equilibrium fractionation factors for monatomic gases in water, and we are now beginning work on new simulations to test for solubility and diffusivity isotope effects for diatomic gases.
+The results have been encouraging, suggesting that classical MD simulations can resolve equilibrium fractionation factors for monatomic gases in water, and we recently published a Journal of Physical Chemistry paper on our findings.

 Below: Simulation of an Ar-40 atom (central sphere; enlarged for clarity) interacting with water molecules (red/white objects: red = oxygen, white = hydrogen) in a 30x30x30 angstrom box.
 For a sense of scale, note that the Ar-40 atom tends to collide with a water molecule about twice per picosecond.
 By comparing the rattling frequencies of different isotopes, we can estimate solubility isotope effects and compare with observations.